HandsOnDataViz/book/docs/HandsOnDataViz.md

 reported margins of error, in the source notes.
 See also [how to create error bars in Chapter 7: Chart Your Data](chart.html).

-TODO: Merge in potential reporting bias: on surveys, people may over-report positive behavior, or under-report attitudes deemed negative by broader society.

 *To what extent is the data socially constructed?*

 What do the data labels reveal or hide about how people defined